ArctosDB/documentation-wiki/_documentation/geology.markdown

 ## Public Land Survey System

 The <a href="https://en.wikipedia.org/wiki/Public_Land_Survey_System">Public Land Survey System</a> (PLSS) is the surveying method developed and used in the United States to plat, or divide, real property for sale and settling.
-Terms included for this group include:
+Public Land Survey System information can be added to localities using the following locality attributes:

- - Section - An approximately one-square-mile block of land.
+- TRS section - An approximately one-square-mile block of land.
 There are 36 sections in a survey township.
+TRS section values are controlled by the [cttrs_section](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttrs_section) code table.

- - Township - A measure of the distance north or south from a referenced baseline, in units of six miles.
+- TRS township - A measure of the distance north or south from a referenced baseline, in units of six miles.
+TRS township values are controlled by the [cttrs_township](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttrs_township) code table.

- - Range - A measure of the distance east or west from a referenced principal meridian, in units of six miles.
+- TRS range - A measure of the distance east or west from a referenced principal meridian, in units of six miles.
+TRS range values are controlled by the [cttrs_range](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttrs_range) code table.

-Aliquots, a terse, hierarchical reference to a piece of land, in which successive subdivisions of some larger area are appended to the beginning of the reference.
-For example, SW1/4 NW1/4 S13, T1SR20E refers to the southwest quarter of the northwest quarter of section 13 of Township 1 South Range 20 East (a 40-acre parcel). may be added, but this requires coordination with the Arctos DBA.
+- TRS aliquot - A terse, hierarchical reference to a piece of land, in which successive subdivisions of some larger area are appended to the beginning of the reference.
+For example, SW1/4 NW1/4 S13, T1SR20E refers to the southwest quarter of the northwest quarter of section 13 of Township 1 South Range 20 East (a 40-acre parcel).
+TRS aliquot is a free text attribute, but it is recommended that the format shown above be followed in order to allow for more accurate search results when using the TRS aliquot attribute.

 ## Site Land Status